rgeyer/mycyclediary_dot_com/README.md

 * Add maintenance log for equipment
 * Setup Strava webhooks to get new activities
   * What happens when an activity is updated?
+* Fix navbar to properly highlight the "active" page